sulami/Medusa/readme.md

 ### WARNING: As of right now, Medusa is not ready for productional use.
-There is no functional output in any shape or form.
+It is close to feature complete, but barely tested and not at all fool-proof.
+Also, there is no fluff yet, meaning init-scripts, systemd-services and proper settings.

 # Medusa